lukeclark03/Spotify-Project/README.md

   Dimension Reduction Techniques:

-  Principal Component Analysis (PCA): can reduce the dimensionality of audio features while retaining essential information.
+  Principal Component Analysis (PCA): Reduce the dimensionality of audio features while retaining essential information.
 Visualizing these reduced dimensions reveal underlying patterns that define the playlist's vibe.
   Feature Matrix: Store audio features in a matrix data structure.
   Transformed Feature Space: Store transformed or reduced dimensions in arrays or matrices.
   Explained Variance Ratios: Store the explained variance ratios (from PCA) using lists or arrays.